pfelipm/CC-Google-Sheets-ACL-PoC-v4/README.md

 https://user-images.githubusercontent.com/12829262/130348853-06ba6a91-2621-4d2e-87ad-94da60136e28.mp4

-This is the final versión of the community connector proposed in my post 👉 [Using community connectors to go beyond filter by email in Data Studio](https://pablofelip.online/community-connectors-beyond-filter-email-data-studio).
+This is the final version of the community connector proposed in my post 👉 [Using community connectors to go beyond filter by email in Data Studio](https://pablofelip.online/community-connectors-beyond-filter-email-data-studio).

 ![](https://user-images.githubusercontent.com/12829262/131015112-b1cabe46-0459-4445-8ce3-69298e877d5a.png)